rafa-mori/timecraft/SECURITY.md

 ## Supported Versions

-We actively support the following versions of TimeCraft with security updates:
+We actively support the following versions of TimeCraft AI with security updates:

 | Version | Supported          | End of Support |
 | ------- | ------------------ | -------------- |